kritterhouse/kritterhouse/README.md

 + 🕸️ I focus on UI Development and writing Documentation for projects.
 + 📼 I'm working as a Freelance Video Editor.
 + ❤️‍ My hobbies are Coding, Writing, Archiving Lost Media and Producing Music.
-+ 💡 I'm currently learning German.
++ 💡 I'm currently learning German and Russian.
 + 👋 My pronouns are they/them!

 <h2 align="center">Contacting Me/Ways to contact me ☎️</h2>